ManifoldScholar/manifold-docs/_docs/projects/preparing/md.md

 </div>

 <a name="md-av"></a>
-### Audio and Video
+### Audio, Video, and iFrames

-Markdown does not have specific syntax to embed audio or video content, but given it's relationship to HTML, author's can inject HTML code into a Markdown document and get the expected results.
-As such, by using the same coding as described in the HTML section below, authors can add [audio](/docs/projects/preparing/html.html#html-audio) and [video](/docs/projects/preparing/html.html#html-video), respectively.
+Markdown does not have specific syntax to embed audio, video, or iFrame content, but given it's relationship to HTML, author's can inject HTML code into a Markdown document and get the expected results.
+As such, by using the same coding as described in the HTML section below, authors can include in their Markdown files [audio](/docs/projects/preparing/html.html#html-audio), [video](/docs/projects/preparing/html.html#html-video), and [iFrames](/docs/projects/preparing/html.html#html-iframe), respectively.